 - coupling devices

 - fuel systems

 - coupling devices; driveline/driveshaft; exhaust systems; frames; fuel systems; windshield wipers.

 Aside from the truck itself, the driver must have all their paperwork in order.
 Along with the parts of the truck that will be inspected the driver will need to readily provide:

 - Daily Vehicle Inspection Report

 - Periodic Inspection Reports

 - Inspectors will also check drivers for seat belt usage, sickness, fatigue and apparent alcohol and/or drug impairment

 Have a look at the 2018 results.
 The focus that year was hours-of-service compliance, this can clearly be seen I the chart below.
-The focus for 2019 will be on steering and suspension systems.
+The focus for 2020 will be on Driver Requirements.